 For many countries, even time use surveys are infrequent or non-existent.
-This is a statistical gap that was highlighted by Stiglitz et al. (2009), and they recommended that QQQ
+This is a statistical gap that was highlighted by Stiglitz et al. (2009).
 Without a time use survey, one of the three components of the GLT framework would be missing, so the first priority for any country that wanted to produce GLT estimates would be conducting such a survey.
 And if the survey also included a minimum of health and income questions, then results like those just shown in Figure 8 above would be possible.
-Even better would be a time series of these cross sections so that trends over time could be followed.
+Even better would be a time series of these cross sectional time sue surveys so that trends could be followed.
 (Recall that the ideas and international agreements for the SNA pre-dated complete data collection in many OECD countries by decades, and for many other countries the underlying data for estimating the standard accounts are still incomplete.)

-Even though we have not spent any time focusing on the variations over the twenty year period in the results in Figure 8 (in part due to sampling errors, but also due to some changes in question wording across the four surveys), Table 1 above and its results on working life times strongly suggest that important trends would be revealed.9
+Even though we have not spent any time focusing on the variations over the twenty year period in the results in Figure 8 (in part due to sampling errors, but also due to some changes in question wording across the four surveys), Table 1 above and its results on working lifetimes strongly suggest that important trends would be revealed.